USS San Juan (SSN 751)

 Bangor, WA

-NAVAL BASE KITSAP – BANGOR, Wash.
-(Nov.
-6, 2024) Rear Adm.
-Thomas Wall, right, salutes Vice Adm.
-Robert Gaucher, commander, Naval Submarine Forces, while assuming duties and responsibilities as commander, Submarine Group (SUBGRU) 9 in a ceremony at Naval Base Kitsap – Bangor, Nov.
-6, 2024.
+Capt.
+Nathan Luther relieves Capt.
+Chimi Zacot as commodore of Submarine Squadron 17 as Rear Adm.
+Christopher Nash, commander of Submarine Group (SUBGRU) 9, presides during a change of command ceremony held at the Naval Base Kitsap-Bangor chapel, May 16, 2025.
 SUBGRU-9 exercises administrative control authority for assigned submarine commands and units in the Pacific Northwest providing oversight for shipboard training, personnel, supply and material readiness of SSBNs and their crews.
-SUBGRU-9 is also responsible for nuclear powered submarines undergoing conversion or overhaul at Puget Sound Naval Shipyard in Bremerton.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Gwendelyn L. Ohrazda)
+SUBGRU-9 is also responsible for nuclear submarines undergoing conversion or overhaul at Puget Sound Naval Shipyard in Bremerton.
+SUBGRU-9’s subordinate commands include Submarine Readiness Squadron 31, Submarine Squadrons 17 and 19, eight SSBNs, two SSGNs, and four SSNs homeported in the Pacific Northwest.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Gwedelyn Ohrazda)